AdityaRai2004/Aditya-Python/DAY 4/Sequences_Explain.md

 ## 2. Differentiation between the Three Sequences

-- Strings: Strings are sequences of characters enclosed in quotes.
+Strings: Strings are sequences of characters enclosed in quotes.
 They are immutable, meaning their contents cannot be modified after initialisation.

-- Lists
+Lists:

 Definition: A list is a mutable sequence of items that can store elements of any data type.

 Mutability: Mutable — you can add, remove, or modify its elements.

 Usage: Ideal for dynamic collections of homogeneous or heterogeneous data.

 Syntax: